-- (3) The additional investment allowance contemplated in subsection (2) may not exceed- - (a) R900 million in the case of any greenfield project with preferred status, or R550 million in the case of any other greenfield project from the date of approval; - (b) R550 million in the case of any brownfield project with preferred status, or R350 million in the case of any other brownfield project from the date of approval. - (4) In addition to any other deductions allowable in terms of this Act, a company may, subject to subsection (5), deduct an amount (hereinafter referred to as an additional training allowance) equal to the cost of training provided to employees in the year of assessment during which the cost of training is incurred for the furtherance of the industrial policy project carried on by that company. - (5) (a) The cost of training contemplated in subsection (4) must be incurred within six years from the date of approval, and the additional training allowance contemplated in subsection (4) allowed to a company may not exceed R36 000 per employee. - (b) The additional training allowance contemplated in subsection (4) allowed to a company within the six-year period from the date of approval may not exceed- - (i) R30 million in the case of an industrial policy project with preferred status; and - (ii) R20 million in the case of any other industrial policy project. - (6) (a) Where a taxpayer is allowed a deduction in terms of subsection (2) in the current or any previous year of assessment, any balance of assessed loss carried forward by the taxpayer during a year of assessment must be increased by the amount by which that balance of assessed loss exceeds an amount equal to any balance of assessed loss that would have been carried forward during that year had that deduction not been allowed, multiplied by the rate contemplated in paragraph (a) of the definition of "prescribed rate" as at the end of the year of assessment. - (b) Paragraph (a) does not apply in respect of any balance of assessed loss incurred by a taxpayer during any year of assessment more than four years after the year during which the approval contemplated in subsection (8) is granted.
+- (3) The additional investment allowance contemplated in subsection (2) may not exceed- - (a) R900 million in the case of any greenfield project with preferred status, or R550 million in the case of any other greenfield project from the date of approval; - (b) R550 million in the case of any brownfield project with preferred status, or R350 million in the case of any other brownfield project from the date of approval.

+(4) In addition to any other deductions allowable in terms of this Act, a company may, subject to subsection (5), deduct an amount (hereinafter referred to as an additional training allowance) equal to the cost of training provided to employees in the year of assessment during which the cost of training is incurred for the furtherance of the industrial policy project carried on by that company.

+(5) (a) The cost of training contemplated in subsection (4) must be incurred by the end of the compliance period.

+(b) Notwithstanding subsection (2), there must be allowed to be deducted, not earlier than the year of assessment preceding the year in which the asset is brought into use, any amount in respect of the additional training allowance.

+(c) The additional training allowance contemplated in subsection (4) allowed to a company may not exceed R36 000 per employee.

+(d) The additional training allowance contemplated in subsection (4) allowed to a company at the end of the compliance period from the date of approval may not exceed-

+- (i) R30 million in the case of an industrial policy project with preferred status; and - (ii) R20 million in the case of any other industrial policy project.

+(6) (a) Where a taxpayer is allowed a deduction in terms of subsection (2) in the current or any previous year of assessment, any balance of assessed loss carried forward by the taxpayer during a year of assessment must be increased by the amount by which that balance of assessed loss exceeds an amount equal to any balance of assessed loss that would have been carried forward during that year had that deduction not been allowed, multiplied by the rate contemplated in paragraph (a) of the definition of "prescribed rate" as at the end of the year of assessment.

+(b) Paragraph (a) does not apply in respect of any balance of assessed loss incurred by a taxpayer during any year of assessment more than four years after the year during which the approval contemplated in subsection (8) is granted.